FRAGGERR/Universal-DB-Analyzer/consolidated_analysis/superheroes_database_consolidated_analysis.md

 ### Query Patterns
 - Searching for superheroes by name.
 - Filtering superheroes by eye or hair color.
-- Retrieving superheroes based on appearance count.
+- Retrieving superheroes based on appearance count or year.
-- Finding superheroes who first appeared in a specific year.

 ### Identified Bottlenecks
 - Full table scans for queries without indexes.
-- Inefficient string comparisons on TEXT fields without proper indexing.
+- Inefficient queries on TEXT fields without proper indexing.

 ### Optimization Opportunities
-- Create indexes on 'name', 'eye_color', 'hair_color', and 'first_appearance_year'.
+- Create indexes on 'name', 'eye_color', 'hair_color', 'first_appearance_year'.
 - Consider using a more efficient data type for 'first_appearance_year' (INTEGER).
+- Optimize queries using appropriate WHERE clauses and filtering.

 ---